Alphabet: Asian alphabets

 Many phonetic scripts exist in Asia.
 The Arabic alphabet, Hebrew alphabet, Syriac alphabet, and other abjads of the Middle East are developments of the Aramaic alphabet.

 Most alphabetic scripts of India and Eastern Asia descend from the Brahmi script, believed to be a descendant of Aramaic.

 European alphabets, especially Latin and Cyrillic, have been adapted for many languages of Asia.
 Arabic is also widely used, sometimes as an abjad, as with Urdu and Persian, and sometimes as a complete alphabet, as with Kurdish and Uyghur.

 Hangul

 In Korea, Sejong the Great created the Hangul alphabet in 1443.
 Hangul is a unique alphabet: it is a featural alphabet, where the design of many of the letters comes from a sound's place of articulation, like P looking like the widened mouth and L looking like the tongue pulled in.
 The creation of Hangul was planned by the government of the day, and it places individual letters in syllable clusters with equal dimensions, in the same way as Chinese characters.
 This change allows for mixed-script writing, where one syllable always takes up one type space no matter how many letters get stacked into building that one sound-block.

-Bopomofo

-Bopomofo, also referred to as zhuyin, is a semi-syllabary used primarily in Taiwan to transcribe the sounds of Standard Chinese.
-Following the proclamation of the People's Republic of China in 1949 and its adoption of Hanyu Pinyin in 1956, the use of bopomofo on the mainland is limited.
-Bopomofo developed from a form of Chinese shorthand based on Chinese characters in the early 1900s and has elements of both an alphabet and a syllabary.
-Like an alphabet, the phonemes of syllable initials are represented by individual symbols, but like a syllabary, the phonemes of the syllable finals are not; each possible final—excluding the medial glide—has its own character, an example being luan written as (l-u-an).
-The last symbol takes place as the entire final -an.
-While bopomofo is not a mainstream writing system, it is often used in ways similar to a romanization system, for aiding pronunciation and as an input method for Chinese characters on computers and cellphones.